jupyterlab/jupyterlab/docs/source/extension/extension_migration.rst

 .. note::

-   You can find more information on upgrading yarn from version 1 to version 3 in [Yarn documentation](https://yarnpkg.com/getting-started/migration).
+   You can find more information on upgrading Yarn from version 1 to version 3 in [Yarn documentation](https://yarnpkg.com/getting-started/migration).

 If you are hit by multiple versions of the same packages (like ``@lumino/widgets``),